Juan Gauto: Basel

 On 28 August 2023, Swiss Super League side Basel announced that they had signed Gauto on a five-year deal.
 He joined Basel's first team for their 2023–24 season under head coach Timo Schultz.
 Gauto made his Swiss Super League debut for the club in the home game in the St. Jakob-Park on 3 September, coming on as a substitute in the 59th minute, as Basel played a 2–2 draw with Zürich.
 He scored his first goal for his new club in the Swiss Cup away game two weeks later on 16 September.
 In fact he scored a brace, the team's fourth and fifth goals as Basel went on to win 8–0 against amateur club FC Bosporus.

-Loan to Deportivo La Coruña
+Loan to Deportivo A Coruña

-On 30 August 2024, Gauto was loaned to Spanish Segunda División side Deportivo de La Coruña, for one year.
+On 30 August 2024, Gauto was loaned to Spanish Segunda División side Deportivo A Coruña, for one year.

 International career

 Gauto was selected to the Argentina U-20 team by coach Javier Mascherano as they participated in the Under-20 World Cup in 2023.
 During the competition held in Argentina he played three matches, two of which as a starter.
 The team was eliminated in the round of 16 by Nigeria following the 2–0 defeat.